arpabet/beans/README.md

 Wrong:
 ```
 type wrong struct {
-    UserService `inject`  // if UserService interface has method X that also implements by *wrong struct or another antonymous injected field then we can not determine right call
+    UserService `inject`  // if UserService interface has method X that also implements by *wrong struct or another antonymous injected field then we can not determine the right method impl or candidate for injection
 }
 ```